-The vast majority of Broxap bollards have no specific operating instructions once they have been installed.
+Broxap railing and balustrade systems have no specific operating instructions once they have been installed.
 However, there is a need for certain Health and Safety notes to be considered at all times during their use and ongoing maintenance.
 These being:

-- Product that utilizes cast iron, ductile iron or concrete will be a significant weight (the Broxap website / catalogues give an indication of the weight of each product).
-Therefore the movement of such must not be undertaken by a single person.
-When reasonably practical, mechanical handling devices should be used for all products heavier than 20kg.
-Safety footwear should also be worn. - When routine maintenance is being undertaken there is a requirement for the customer to observe the required Health & Safety information for the materials /products being used.
-Broxap identify that:- It is the Customer's responsibility to ensure that full care, responsibility, correct operation / use, and training are adhered to at all times. - Broxap cannot accept any responsibility for any damage or injury to persons or property as a result of not working in a safe and proper manner.
+- When routine maintenance is being undertaken there is a requirement for the customer to observe the required Health & Safety information for the materials / products being used.
+Broxap identify that: It is the Customer's responsibility to ensure that full care, responsibility, correct operation / use, and training are adhered to at all times. - Broxap cannot accept any responsibility for any damage or injury to persons or property as a result of not using the product in the proper, correct and intended manner. - Broxap should be contacted in the first instance for any concerns relating to product failure, product quality or ongoing maintenance.